olga-od-ua/MS3repo/README.md

 ## Testing

-All pages of the website, all CSS code and all JavaScript code were validated.
-The following validation was performed:
+All pages of the website, all CSS code, all JavaScript code and Python code were validated.
+The following validation was performed outside the GitPod environment:

 - [W3C Markup Validator](https://validator.w3.org/nu/)

   1. Home page contains two warnings about two lacking headings where headings were not intended.

-  2. Course Info and Pricing pages have one warning each about the same issue: an empty heading on lines 105 and 72 respectively.
-These headings are being filled with data coming from the countdown function from index.js.

-  3. There were other minor errors (e.g. obsolete closing tags or stray closing tags) which were fixed.
+  2. All Recipes page contains two warnings about two lacking headings where headings were not intended.
+As well as Duplicate IDs errors and warnings caused by a loop.

+  3. Add Recipe page contains two warnings about two lacking headings where headings were not intended.

+  4. Manage Age Groups page contains two warnings about two lacking headings where headings were not intended.

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input).

-   A few minor errors were detected and fixed.
+1. No errors were detected.

+2. The following warning was displayed: "61 The value break-word is deprecated", however, break-word property is needed for responsive styling purposes.

 - [JShint](https://jshint.com).

-    All code passed the validation with a few minor issues (missed semicolons) that were fixed.
+    All code passed the validation with one minor issue (missed semicolons) that was fixed.

 ### Testing User Stories from User Experience (UX) Section